j3ffyang/ansible/README.md

 You have to logout then login again to pick up the change!

-If `/home/ubuntu/.kube` isn't owned by `ubuntu.ubuntu`, instead, owned by `root.root`, the following error would appear
+If `/home/ubuntu/.kube` isn't owned by `ubuntu.ubuntu`, but owned by `root.root` instead, the following error would appear

 ```sh
 ubuntu@master0:~/.kube$ kubectl get all --all-namespaces